Walt Disney Studios Home Entertainment: Moratorium practices

+Formats

 Disney DVD

-Disney DVD is the brand name under which Buena Vista Home Entertainment releases its Disney-branded motion pictures.
-Disney began working on title releases for DVDs in 1997, although they were not released in this format in the UK until early 1998.
-Disney's first U.S. DVD release was Mary Poppins on March 1, 1998.
-VHS releases ceased with Bambi II, which was released on February 7, 2006.
+Disney DVD is the brand name under which Buena Vista Home Entertainment distributes its Disney-branded releases.
+Disney began working on title releases for DVDs in 1997, although they were not released in this format in the United Kingdom until early 1998.
+Disney's first DVD release in the United States was George of the Jungle in 1997.
+Disney's final VHS release was Cars on February 19, 2007.

 Disney Blu-ray

-Disney Blu-ray is the brand name under which Buena Vista Home Entertainment releases its Disney-branded motion pictures in high-definition.
+Disney Blu-ray is the brand name under which Buena Vista Home Entertainment distributes its Disney-branded releases in high-definition.
 In late 2006, Disney began releasing titles, like the Pirates of the Caribbean films, the National Treasure films, and the first two Narnia films on Blu-ray.

 In late 2010, Walt Disney Studios Home Entertainment began releasing their 3D movies in the Blu-ray 3D format, starting with A Christmas Carol and Alice in Wonderland.
 In 2017, Walt Disney Studios Home Entertainment quietly discontinued releasing new titles in the format in North America, presumably due to the declining interest in the 3D format at home in the region.
-Despite this, Walt Disney Studios Home Entertainment has continued releasing new titles in the format in other regions.
+Despite this, Walt Disney Studios Home Entertainment continues to release new 3D titles in the format in other regions, mostly in Europe such as the United Kingdom since 2010.
+In 2023, Disney released Avatar: The Way of Water for the Blu-ray 3D through its 20th Century label.